 Philip also serves on the Equal Justice Illinois Campaign Blue-Ribbon Committee where he works to increase state funding of civil legal aid so that all Illinois residents, regardless of income, have access to the justice system.

-David R. "Chip" Barry, Jr., has served as President of The Society of Trial Lawyers, an organization of litigation attorneys that promotes and encourages high ethical standards in trial work and fosters a spirit of cooperation and support among attorneys.
+Partner David R. "Chip" Barry, Jr., has served as President of The Society of Trial Lawyers, an organization of litigation attorneys that promotes and encourages high ethical standards in trial work and fosters a spirit of cooperation and support among attorneys.
 Chip was previously President of the Trial Lawyers Club of Chicago.

 Our attorneys also serve the Federal bench.
 Michael K. Demetrio was appointed by Chief Judge Charles Kocoras as Chairman of the Magistrate Retention Review Committee for the United District Court, Northern District of Illinois in 2003 and as Chairman of the United States Magistrate Nominating Committee for the United States District Court, Northern District of Illinois from 2004 to 2005.
 Last year, Michael was appointed to the United States Magistrate Nominating Committee for the United States District Court, Northern District of Illinois by Chief Judge James Holderman.
-Since 1983, Tom Demetrio has been an instructor in the Federal Trial Bar Advocacy Program.
+Since 1983, Thomas Demetrio has been an instructor in the Federal Trial Bar Advocacy Program.

 The firm is very proud that many of its distinguished alumni have assumed the mantle of bar leadership.
 From 1997 to 1998, Patricia C. Bobb and Todd A. Smith served concurrently as presidents of the CBA and Illinois State Bar Association, respectively.
 With Ms. Bobb’s assumption to this office, Corboy & Demetrio has had seven lawyers who have served as CBA president.
-Along with Phil Corboy, Tom Demetrio, Michael Demetrio and Rene Torrado, Richard J. Phelan and the late John D. Hayes were also CBA presidents.
+Along with Phil Corboy, Thomas Demetrio, Michael Demetrio and Rene Torrado, Richard J. Phelan and the late John D. Hayes were also CBA presidents.
 Hayes also held a term as president of the Illinois Trial Lawyers Association, as did alumni John Cashion, Robert Clifford, James Demos, and Albert Hofeld.
 In addition, four C&D alumni have become president of the Illinois State Bar Association - Albert Holfeld, Terry Lavin, Tom Leahy and Todd Smith and one has become president of the Association of Trial Lawyers of America, now known as the American Association for Justice - Todd Smith.

 The firm is also proud to acknowledge that its alumni include several jurists.
 Kenneth S. Gillis, John F. Gustafson, the late Charles M. Loverde, and the late Richard LeFevour, all judges in the Circuit Court of Cook County, were once lawyers at Corboy & Demetrio.